-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to the financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities and the aggregate discretely presented component units of Arkansas Tech University (University), an institution of higher education of the State of Arkansas, as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the University's basic financial statements, and have issued our report thereon dated November 7, 2022.
-Our report includes a reference to other auditors who audited the financial statements of the Arkansas Tech University Foundation, Inc. and Arkansas Tech University Facilities Development Foundation Inc., as described in our report on the University's financial statements.
-The financial statements of the Arkansas Tech University Facilities Development Foundation Inc., were not audited in accordance with Government Auditing Standards, and accordingly, this report does not include reporting on internal control over financial reporting or compliance and other matters associated with the Arkansas Tech University Foundation, Inc. and Arkansas Tech University Facilities Development Foundation, Inc. and Arkansas Te
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to the financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities and the aggregate discretely presented component units of Arkansas Tech University (University), an institution of higher education of the State of Arkansas, as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the University's basic financial statements, and have issued our report thereon dated November 7, 2023.
+Our report includes a reference to other auditors who audited the financial statements of the Arkansas Tech University Foundation, Inc. and the Arkansas Tech University Facilities Development Foundation, Inc., as described in our report on the University's financial statements.
+The financial statements of the Arkansas Tech University Facilities Development Foundation, Inc. were not audited in accordance with Government Auditing Standards, and accordingly, this report does not include reporting on internal control over financial reporting or compliance and other matters associated with the Arkansas Tech University Foundation, Inc. and the Arkansas Tech University Foundation, Inc. or that are reported on separately by those auditors who audited the financial statements of the Arkansas Tech University Foundation, Inc. and the Arkansas Tech University Facilities Development Foundation, Inc. and the Arkansas Tech University Facilities Development Foundation, Inc. and the Arkansas Tech University Facilities Development Foundation, Inc. and the Arkansas Tech University Facilitie